yugabyte/yugabyte-db/docs/content/preview/drivers-orms/python/ycql.md

 This tutorial assumes that you have:

 - installed YugabyteDB, created a universe, and are able to interact with it using the YCQL shell.
-If not, follow the steps in [Quick start YCQL](../../../explore/ycql/).
+If not, follow the steps in [Quick start](../../../../quick-start/).

 ### Write the sample Python application